lcwarners/sewer-defect-detection/README.md

 sewer pipes.
 To this goal we trained the neural networks RESNet50, EfficientNetB1 and EfficientNetB7 on CCTV videos from the pipes.
 Our purpose was to detect two main defects, namely roots and cracks.
+Data augmentation, comparison of these three models, and active learning were implemented.

 ___Please note that we were unable to provide the data on which this mode was trained and evaluated due to its confidential nature.___